CVE-2025-68759 Overview

 Workarounds

-# Verify the driver is not loaded
+# Verify whether the rtl818x driver is loaded and blacklist it if unused

-lsmod | grep rtl818x
+lsmod | grep -E 'rtl818x|rtl8180'

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.